 The following examples serve to illustrate hypothetical situations regarding mergers and acquisitions:

 Example 2: Lobbying Firm “O” is a registrant under the LDA.
 It merges with Lobbying Firm “P,” which is also a registrant.
 The new entity will be known as Lobbying Firm “T.” How and when should this information be reported?
 The answer depends on the particular facts.
 If Lobbying Firm “T” is a newly created legal entity, it should file a new registration within 45 days.
 The registrations of both “O” and “P” should be terminated by filing separate termination reports for each remaining registrant/client relationship.
-But if “T” is simply the new name adopted by “O” following the merger with “P,” with “P” going out of existence, “O” should report its new name and other updated information (such as the names of lobbyist employees of “P” who are retained or hired by “T”) on Form LD 2.
+But if “T” is simply the new name adopted by “O” following the merger with “P,” with “P” going out of existence, “O” should report its new name and other updated information (such as the names of lobbyist employees of “P” who are retained or hired by “T”) on the quarterly activity report (LD-2).
 “P’s” registration should be terminated, and P should file termination reports for each remaining registrant/client relationship, but only after P ceases to exist.